-“I definitely sell to more guys at fewer stops (than before),” he said.
+"I definitely sell to more guys at fewer stops," he said.

 Most of his accounts are automotive shops, but he also has some rental equipment stores and construction companies.
-One construction company he serves recently needed a vacuum pump for cleaning backhoes.
+One construction company recently needed a vacuum pump for cleaning backhoes.